Department of Natural Resources

 Treatment and control of nose bots in wild deer is impractical and apparently unwarranted.
 In penned deer, the application of pine tar to the muzzle has been recommended.

 Cephenemyia species are known to infect only deer, and meat from these animals is suitable for human consumption, thus there is no public health significance.
 They are apparently well tolerated by white-tailed deer and cause no problems.
 However, C. trompe is considered to be a serious problem in domestic reindeer management in Scandinavia.
-It is estimated that in Sweden, the losses due to C. trompe and the grub fly (Oldemagena tarandi) amount to about 2 million Swedish crowns per year, which is approximately 15% of the income from reindeer production.
+In the past, it was estimated that in Sweden, the losses due to C. trompe and the grub fly (Oldemagena tarandi) amount to about 2 million Swedish crowns per year, which is approximately 15% of the income from reindeer production.

 For questions about wildlife diseases, please contact the Michigan DNR Wildlife Disease Laboratory.